chloroken/eve-min/README.md

-# EVE-min - a client-switcher for KDE Wayland
+# EVE-min - a client-switcher for KDE Plasma

 A client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
 This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switching for those who use "minimize inactive clients" for the performance bump, but don't use the thumbnail preview function.